Tibet under Yuan rule: Bureau of Buddhist and Tibetan Affairs

-The Bureau of Buddhist and Tibetan Affairs (Xuanzheng Yuan) was founded in 1264 under the name of Zongzhi Yuan (Bureau of General Regulation).
-Its purpose was to manage Tibet and Buddhism.
-In 1288, the name was changed to Xuanzheng Yuan, which literally means "Bureau for the Proclamation of (Imperial) Government".
+The Bureau of Buddhist and Tibetan Affairs, (Note: The name used by historians.
+It is also sometimes referred to as a "Commission" or an "Office" for Buddhist and Tibetan Affairs.) or Xuanzheng Yuan (Note: Alternatively rendered as Hsüan-cheng Yüan.) (宣政院 (Xuānzhèng Yuàn, Court for the Spread of Governance)) was a government agency of the Mongol-led Yuan dynasty of China to handle Buddhist affairs across the empire in addition to managing Tibet.
+It was originally set up by Kublai Khan in 1264 under the name Zongzhi Yuan (Note: Alternative spellings include Tsung-chih yüan.) (总制院 (總制院, Zǒngzhìyuàn)) or the "Bureau of General Regulation", before it was renamed in 1288.
 The name was chosen because during the Tang dynasty, the Tibetans were received in the Xuanzheng Hall.
 The History of Yuan gives a straightforward description of its functions: "It handled Buddhist monks as well as the territory of Tufan (i.e. Tibet) and they were under its jurisdiction and governed by it".
 The deputy director of the bureau was always a Buddhist monk.